|

 walked down a corridor outside his unlocked cell, and out into the

-jailhouse's courtyard, where he saw a UFO in the sky shining a spotlight
+jailhouse's courtyard, where he saw a UFO in the sky shining a spotlight on him

 - Ed delivered the film's final lines of dialogue as